-The RSE/PSHE coordinator at Whitby Heath is Mrs G Beach and she is responsible for:
+The RSE/PSHE coordinators at Whitby Heath are Mrs G Beach and Mrs Elizabeth Batey and they are responsible for:

-- > Planning and coordination of the RSE curriculum ensuring coverage in-line with that required by the National Curriculum. - > Planning and coordination of the PSHE and Wellbeing curriculum ensuring coverage inline with that required by the National Curriculum. - > Providing training for staff to ensure consistent and age-appropriate delivery of the curriculum. - ➤ Monitoring and supporting staff in the delivery and assessment of the curriculum. - > Working as part of the Wellbeing team to ensure that all areas within the remit of this policy are implemented and impact monitored.
+Planning and coordination of the RSE curriculum ensuring coverage in-line with that required by the National Curriculum.

+Planning and coordination of the PSHE and Wellbeing curriculum ensuring coverage in-line with that required by the National Curriculum.

+Providing training for staff to ensure consistent and age-appropriate delivery of the curriculum.

+Monitoring and supporting staff in the delivery and assessment of the curriculum.

+Working as part of the Wellbeing team to ensure that all areas within the remit of this policy are implemented and impact monitored.